kristjanvalur/py-asynkit/README.md

 Neither data nor an exception can be sent the first time the coroutine is awaited, only as a response to a previous `OOBData` exception.

-A `Monitor` can be used when a coroutine wants to suspend itself, maybe waiting for some extenal condition, without resorting to the relatively heavy mechanism of creating, managing and synchronizing `Task` objects.
+A `Monitor` can be used when a coroutine wants to suspend itself, maybe waiting for some external condition, without resorting to the relatively heavy mechanism of creating, managing and synchronizing `Task` objects.
 This can be useful if the coroutine needs to maintain state.
 Additionally, this kind of messaging does not require an _event loop_ to be present and can can be driven